Measuring Success in Co-production: Learning by Doing Programme

 Funded projects

-We are delighted to introduce the 8 projects that we will be working with this year.
+We are pleased to introduce the 8 projects that we worked with as part of the programme.
 We feel that the variety of the funded projects reflects the breadth of the different applications that were submitted.
-Our team have already started working with the individual project teams, and we look forward to sharing what we learn as the programme develops.

 Co-producing an evaluation of the Aphasia New Music Group